 “That kid isn’t being responsible for respect,” he replied.

 “Well, what if someone made a mess?
 Don’t they have a rule for keeping things in order?”
 I challenged him.

 “That’s the ‘take care’ responsibility.
-He isn’t taking care of the things.”
+That person isn’t taking care of the things.”

 In Parenting with Purpose, I discussed the benefits of giving kids responsibilities:

 “Trust is placed when giving responsibilities.
 Not only do you entrust your child to do the task correctly, you also send the message that you expect her to do so.”